zdc233/HG-Lane/README.md

 # HG-Lane

-Code for "HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation"(AAAI-26 Manuscript Submitted)
+Code for "HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation"(CVPR 2026)

 ## Installation

-This part refers to ComfyUI.
+This part refers to [ComfyUI](https://github.com/Comfy-Org/ComfyUI).
 For more details or check the errors of installation, you can see in it.

 ### Clone this repository